Hero Image

 Research Focus

 Climate change affects more than individual species.
-It can alter the relationships that connect entire ecosystems, changing how wildlife move across the landscape, where species can survive and how energy and nutrients flow through natural communities.
+It can alter the relationships that connect entire ecosystems, changing how wildlife moves across the landscape, where species are able to survive, and how nutrients flow through natural communities.
 This project has two complementary focus areas.
-Together, these projects help scientists identify which ecological connections remain strong, which habitats may become increasingly important for conservation and how Acadia's ecosystems are responding to a changing climate:
+Together, these projects help scientists identify which ecological connections remain strong, which habitats may become increasingly important for conservation, and how Acadia's ecosystems are responding to a changing climate:

-• One concentrates on the connections between the Gulf of Maine and Acadia's coastal forests, looking at how marine prey—including mussels, crabs, sea urchins and lobsters—are transported inland by wildlife such as red foxes, mink, river otters and corvids.
+• One focus concentrates on the connections between the ocean and Acadia's coastal forests, looking at how marine prey in the Gulf of Maine—including mussels, crabs, sea urchins, lobsters and many other species of sealife—are transported inland by wild animals such as red foxes, mink, river otters and corvids.
 By documenting these movements, researchers can better understand how ocean resources influence forest ecosystems and how those relationships may change in the future.

 Mapping Resilience in a Changing Climate

-By studying ocean-to-forest connections and potential climate refugia, scientists are identifying the habitats and ecological relationships most likely to support biodiversity in the future.
+By studying connections between ocean and forest, and potential climate refugia, scientists are identifying the habitats and ecological relationships most likely to support biodiversity in a warmer future.

 Conservation Impact

-Acadia's forests, coastlines and mountain habitats are deeply interconnected.
-This research program is helping scientists understand how those connections are changing and which species and habitats may be most vulnerable—or most resilient—in the future.
+Acadia's ocean coast, forests and mountain habitats are deeply interconnected.
+This research program is helping scientists understand how those connections are changing in a warmer world, and which species and habitats may be most vulnerable—or most resilient—in the future.

 Research has already revealed:

-• Evidence that marine prey such as mussels, crabs, sea urchins and lobsters are transported far inland by wildlife, linking the Gulf of Maine with Acadia's coastal forests
+• Evidence that marine prey such as mussels, crabs, sea urchins and lobsters are transported far inland by wildlife, creating links with the Gulf of Maine with Acadia's coastal forests

 • Hundreds of wildlife-camera observations that help identify species moving marine resources across the landscape